manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 Two query log formats are supported:
 * `sphinxql` (default): Logs in SQL format.
 It also provides an easy way to replay logged queries.
 * `plain`: Logs full-text queries in a simple text format.
-Recommended if most of your queries are primarily full-text, or if you don't care about non-full-text components of your queries, such as filtering by attributes, sorting, grouping, etc. Queries logged in the `plain` format cannot be replayed.
+This format is recommended if most of your queries are primarily full-text or if you do not need to log non-full-text components, such as filtering by attributes, sorting, or grouping.
+Queries logged in the `plain` format cannot be replayed.
+Note that queries processed through [Buddy](../Installation/Manticore_Buddy.md) are not logged in this mode.

 To switch between the formats, you can use the searchd setting [query_log_format](../Server_settings/Searchd.md#query_log_format).